 So, what causes knee pain?
 There are various factors at play.
 Common culprits include osteoarthritis, ligament injuries, meniscus tears, patellofemoral pain syndrome, and tendonitis.
 These conditions can arise from repetitive stress, sports-related injuries, degenerative changes, muscle imbalances, or even improper form during exercise.

 It’s crucial to seek proper diagnosis and treatment to address knee pain effectively.
 Consulting with a qualified healthcare professional, such as an orthopedic specialist or a physical therapist, can help you understand the underlying causes and develop a comprehensive treatment plan tailored to your needs.
 Give us a call today if you are interested in scheduling a consultation today, 908-756-2424.

-Common Causes of Knee Pain:
+What are Common Causes of Knee Pain?

 - Osteoarthritis: This is the most common form of arthritis that affects the knee joint.
 It occurs when the protective cartilage that cushions the bones within the joint wears down over time, leading to pain, stiffness, and inflammation.

 - Ligament Injuries: Injuries to the ligaments in the knee, such as the anterior cruciate ligament (ACL) or the medial collateral ligament (MCL), can cause knee pain.
 These injuries often occur during sports or activities that involve sudden twisting or impact.